siraben/zkeme80/README.md

 and `sfri-9` records.
 Other Scheme implementations have not been tested.

+Alternatively, if you're using the Nix package manager on macOS or Linux, running `nix-build -A runit && ./result` in the root of this repository builds the OS and emulator, then runs it.

 ## Why another OS for the TI-84+?
 The TI tinkering community has long loathed the proprietary nature of the default TI-OS.
 Few projects have attempted to create a viable